This document is also available in these non-normative formats: XML and Revision markup.

 Returns the content of a file in its Base64 representation.

-The optional parameters $offset
+The optional parameters $offset and $length can be

 used to read chunks of a file.